Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Model, Fix-point solutions and Thermodynamics

-Since units just join together at one site, the connected units on higher levels from some site may be treated as a branch at this site.
-The branch $\mathcal{T}_{m}$ is obtained by cutting the lattice at the $m$-th site; see Fig. \ref{Fig6}.
+Since the units are connected together only at a site, the units on higher levels from some site may be treated as a branch linked to a particular site.
+The branch $\mathcal{T}_{m}$ is obtained by cutting the lattice at the $m$-th site; see in Fig. \ref{fig4}.
 This branch is said to have its base site at the $m$-th level.
-A partial partition function (PPF) $Z_{m+1}(S_{m+1})$ for the branch $\mathcal{T}_{m+1}$\ with its base at the level $m+1$ can be introduced to represent the contribution of the branch with spin $S_{m+1}$ as its base site.
-Then the PPF $Z_{m}(S_{m})$ at\ the lower level $m$ can be expressed in terms of PPF's $Z_{m+1}(S_{m+1}),Z_{m+1}(S_{m+1}^{\prime})$ and $Z_{m+2}(S_{m+2})$ at higher levels as discussed below; see Fig. \ref{Fig6}.
-Thus, recursively we can start from an initial site at the highest level from the origin to calculate the contribution of the entire lattice.
-In this way, we can obtain the thermodynamics of the\ entire system.
+A partial partition function (PPF) $Z_{m+1}(S_{m+1})$ for the branch $\mathcal{T}_{m+1}$ with its base at the level $m+1$ can be introduced to represent the contribution of the branch with spin $S_{m+1}$ fixed as its base site.
+Then the PPF $Z_{m}(S_{m})$ at the lower level $m$ can be expressed in terms of PPF's $Z_{m+1}(S_{m+1})$, $Z_{m+1}(S_{m+1}^{\prime})$, and $Z_{m+2}(S_{m+2})$ at higher levels.
+Thus, recursively we can start from an initial site to calculate the contribution of the entire lattice towards the origin.
+In this way, we can obtain the thermodynamics of the entire system.

-For \textbf{a} multi-branched lattice, we introduce a coefficient $r$ as the number of branches joined at a site.
-The partition function $Z_{0}$ of the lattice can be represented by the contribution to the origin site from the $r$ branches $T_{0}$ meeting at the origin with either $S_{0}$:
+The partition function $Z_{0}$ of the lattice can be represented by the contributions to the origin site from the $r$ branches $T_{0}$ meeting at the origin with either $S_{0}$:

-The contribution from the magnetic field above is due to the contribution from the base site that is not included in $A_{\text{mag}}$.
+The weights of the magnetic field above is due to the contribution from the base site, which is not included in $A_{\text{mag}}$.

 We now turn to the PPF's.
-As each PPF at a base site in the square is a sum of the $8$ configurations of the remaining three sites in the square, we have ($r^{\prime}\equiv r-1$)
+As each PPF at a base site in the square is a sum of the $8$ configurations of the remaining three sites in the square, with $r^{\prime}\equiv r-1$ we have

 with a product from the $r^{\prime}$ branches at the two sites on level $m+1$ and the $r^{\prime}$ branches at the peak site at $m+2$.